Virus-Host Interactions of Polyoma and Papilloma Viruses

 About 20% of all cancer cases worldwide are associated with infections.
 The main etiologic agents are

-- Human Papillomaviruses (HPV), which are associated with cervical cancer, other anogenital cancers, and a subset of head and neck cancers
+- Human Papillomaviruses (HPV) which are associated with cervical cancer, other anogenital cancers, and oropharyngeal cancers

 - Helicobacter pylori (H.pylori), a bacterium that causes gastric cancer